2020 United States presidential election in New Mexico

 The 2020 United States presidential election in New Mexico was held on Tuesday, November 3, 2020, as part of the 2020 United States presidential election in which all 50 states plus the District of Columbia participated.
 New Mexico voters chose electors to represent them in the Electoral College via a popular vote, pitting the Republican Party's nominee, incumbent President Donald Trump, and running mate Vice President Mike Pence against Democratic Party nominee, former Vice President Joe Biden, and his running mate California Senator Kamala Harris.
 New Mexico has five electoral votes in the Electoral College.

 New Mexico was won by Biden by a 10.79% margin of victory.
 Prior to the election, most news organizations making election predictions considered New Mexico as a state Biden would win, or a safe blue state.
-The state used to be quite competitive, voting for Democrat Al Gore in 2000 with a margin of only 366 votes and Republican George W. Bush in 2004 by 5,988 votes.
-However, the Land of Enchantment has become a reliably blue state since then as Democrats have relied on Hispanic, Native American, and urban voters to deliver victories.
 Biden scored victories in all of the state's three largest counties: Bernalillo, Doña Ana, and Santa Fe counties, home to Albuquerque, Las Cruces, and Santa Fe, respectively; all of them voted for Biden in margins greater than ten points.
-Aggregate polling correctly showed Biden being up by double-digits in the state.
+Aggregate polling correctly showed Biden ahead by double-digits in the state.